eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/workflow-trigger/index.md

 ## Integration

 Once a trigger resources is defined, it can be attached to a Node Shape by using a special-purpose non-validating Property Shape resources.
 Such property shapes use a `shui:provideWorkflowTrigger` statement to define, which workflow trigger are to be represented.
 SHACL path statements on such Property Shape resources are meaningless and ignored, but may be provided.

 ## Payload Structure

-When *Send Resource Reference* is set to *true,* a payload is added to the call of the workflow.
+When *Send Resource Reference* is set to *true*, a payload is added to the call of the workflow.
 The payload consists of a JSON document with two attributes:

 Workflow Payload